-Mr. Minogue joined Abiomed from General Electric Healthcare, where he holds three patents and spent 11 years developing expertise in sales, marketing, product development, information technologies and software/service operations around diagnostic imaging of cancer and cardiovascular disease.
+Before joining Abiomed, Mr. Minogue spent 11 years with General Electric Healthcare, where he held numerous leadership positions and developed expertise in sales, marketing, product development, information technologies and software/service operations around diagnostic imaging of cancer and cardiovascular disease.
+He holds three patents.

 Mr. Minogue is married with five children and enjoys reading, mentoring, running, coaching, skiing and playing sports.